-While the kidneys can often regain previous function with the removal of the stone blocking the ureter, in rare cases the kidney function can be irreversibly changed.
+While the kidneys can often regain their previous function with the removal of the stone that has been blocking the ureter, kidney function, in rare cases, can be irreversibly damaged.

-Damage to the urinary tract can lead to recurrent infections and blockages in the area and may require reparative surgery, which can also cause scar tissue.
+Damage to the urinary tract can lead to recurrent infections and blockages in the area that may require reparative surgery, which can also cause scar tissue to develop.
 Over time, this can lead to renal insufficiency or renal disease.

-This process involves early detection with regular tests to monitor the function of the kidneys and detect any damages.
-A physical examination can be used to check for enlargement of organs and a laboratory urine examination is helpful to test the concentration of substances in the urine.
+This process involves early detection with regular tests to monitor the function of the kidneys and detect any damage.
+A physical examination can be used to check for enlargement of organs in addition to a laboratory urine examination, which is helpful in testing the concentration of substances in the urine.

 In some cases, diagnostic imaging may be used to gain insight into the extent of swelling and the area of the renal system that is likely to be affected by the blockage.
 An ultrasound or computed tomography (CT) scan may be useful for this purpose.

 A catheter can help to drain some of the fluid from the renal tract and remove any obstruction that may be causing symptoms.
-Depending on the specific nature of the complication the management plan will differ, but may include treatment with antibiotics of insertion of a urinary stent or nephrostomy tube.
+Depending on the specific nature of the complication, the management plan might also require treatment with antibiotics, the insertion of a urinary stent, and/or nephrostomy tube.